Or better: Exposure Time

 Other than aperture, shutter speed basically has no limits.

-On the faster end, most DSLRs or mirrorless cameras are around 1/4000sec to 1/8000sec, but that is just a technical limitation.
+On the faster end, most DSLRs or mirrorless cameras may out at around 1/4000sec to 1/8000sec, but that is just a technical limitation.
 There are specific camera types that can use MUCH faster shutter speeds than that.

 In case you now try that with your camera and you don’t see any changes in your images when you change the shutter speed: